-- Red Buckeye (a small tree)
+- Red buckeye (a small tree)

 One simple way to attract rubythroats is to build or buy a hummingbird feeder and fill it with a nectar solution.
 Providing a complete diet in your feeder is not essential, because the birds will balance their diets on their own.
-Locate the feeder where you can see it from inside your house.
+Hang the feeder where you can see it from inside your house.

 When shopping for a feeder, consider those with bee or wasp guards, which are plastic mesh covers that prevent insects from reaching the nectar.
 Sometimes the guards can be purchased separately.
-Ants sometimes find their way to the nectar.
-Coating the string supporting the feeder with petroleum jelly can discourage them.

 When to put out feeders